tobydriscoll/udmath305/src/_build/html/_sources/laplace/basic_solutions.md

 x_h(t) = c_1 e^t + c_2 e^{-t},
 $$

 and the two methods get different values for $c_1$ and $c_2$.
-Frankly, the MUC is a lot simpler for this problem.
+Frankly, the MUC is simpler for this problem.

 ## Poles